chagbe/Python-Machine-learning-Lab-s/README.md

 In a first step we cleaned the data:

--Checking of null values
+Checking of null values

--Checking the dates that do not respect the correct format or that have outliers
+Checking the dates that do not respect the correct format or that have outliers

--Checking of numeric fields that have alphabetic fields
+Checking of numeric fields that have alphabetic fields

 **Feature selection :**